Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

-\begin{rmk}Alternatively, one can define the Chern classes (or general characteristic classes) of $E\to X$ by passing to some model $E'\to X'$ (Lemma \ref{fin:loc free}) and define $c(E)=c(E')$ using the identification $\on{H}^*(X_{\bar k},\Ql)=\on{H}^*(X'_{\bar k},\Ql)$.
+\begin{rmk}Alternatively, one can define the Chern classes (or general characteristic classes) of $E\to X$ by first passing to some model $E'\to X'$ (Lemma \ref{fin:loc free}) and then set $c(E)=c(E')$ using the identification $\on{H}^*(X_{\bar k},\Ql)=\on{H}^*(X'_{\bar k},\Ql)$.
 Then one shows that this definition is independent of the choice of the model. \end{rmk}

 We can also define the cycle class map in the current setting.
 First, if $X$ is irreducible of dimension $d$, there is a canonical isomorphism

 given as follows: Choose a model $\varepsilon:X\to X'$, which induces the canonical isomorphism